 It is possible to grow amaryllis indoors without a period of full dormancy.
 With this method the bulbs are planted in pots and put on a windowsill.
 The pots are watered throughout the year, as the soil becomes dry.
 Amaryllis will flower, depending on the variety, in September-November or March-May.

-After flowering reduce watering, and after 6 weeks either carefully replant the bulbs or change the top layer of their soil (see more on soil below).
-If organic fertiliser is regularly used, it is not necessary to replant the bulbs every year.
+After flowering reduce the watering, and after 6 weeks either carefully replant the bulbs or change the top layer of their soil (see more on soil below).
+If organic fertilizer is regularly used, it is not necessary to replant the bulbs every year.
 It can be done every second or third year.

 Use the same or a new pot – it should be only slightly wider than the bulb (see more on choosing the pot and planting the bulbs below).